Dusty Baker: 2023

 Baker passed Joe McCarthy for eighth all-time in wins on June 1, 2023, with a 5–2 victory versus the Los Angeles Angels.
 Baker was named manager of the American League team for the All-Star Game, played at T-Mobile Park in Seattle.
 He invited former Dodgers teammate Billy North as an honorary coach, as well as Seattle manager Scott Servais, a former Giants teammate, to the coaching staff.
 On August 9, an 8–2 win over Baltimore earned Baker his 2,159th win as manager to pass Bucky Harris for sole possession of seventh place all-time.
 The Astros clinched the AL West on the final day of the season to mark the tenth division title won by a team managed by Baker while making him the first Astros manager to lead a team to the playoffs in four consecutive seasons.
 They faced the Minnesota Twins in the ALDS.
 The Astros victory in Game 1 of the ALDS gave Dusty Baker his 29th postseason win as the Astros skipper, passing A.J.
 Hinch to be the winningest postseason manager in Astros history.
 They beat the Twins to set the Astros up for another trip to the ALCS, this time against the Texas Rangers.
 The ALCS would be noted for the home team losing every game that saw the Rangers rout Houston in Game 7.
 Baker announced his retirement from MLB on October 25, two days after the series ended.

-Nicaragua
+Nicaragua (2026)

-In July 2025, Baker was announced as the manager of the Nicaragua national baseball team for the 2026 World Baseball Classic, with the first round of pool play scheduled for from March 6-11, 2026, at LoanDepot Park in Miami, Florida.
+In July 2025, Baker was announced as the manager of the Nicaragua national baseball team for the 2026 World Baseball Classic, with the first round of pool play scheduled for from March 6–11, 2026, at LoanDepot Park in Miami, Florida.
 He accepted the job after being approached by Marvin Benard, who previously managed Nicaragua and had played under Baker for seven seasons with the Giants.

+Baker first managed the national team in a tune-up exhibition series against Cuba.
+At the 2026 WBC, Nicaragua went winless in four pool stage games, and was forced to requalify.
+The team nearly pulled off an upset victory over the Netherlands, but lost on a walk-off homer by Ozzie Albies with two outs in the 9th inning; Baker defended the move to not to intentionally walk Albies (which would have brought up Didi Gregorius) or force the switch-hitting Albies to bat right-handed.
+Andscape described the move as "the kind of decision managers get paid to make based on interpretation [...] gambled, lost."